 In order to sit for the CPA exam(s), Alabama requires that you first complete the education requirements.

-Alabama is a state that requires all of its CPAs pass an ethics exam.
+In addition to the uniform cpa exam, Alabama is a state that requires all of its CPAs pass an ethics exam.
 You can take your time with this portion of your licensure application as you will have 2 years to pass with a score of 90.
 The test is also administered by the AICPA, who provides an 11-hour online preparation course that includes a practice test of 40 multiple-choice questions.

 If you decide to conduct independent study and writing, the Alabama board will recognize your time in completing published articles or books towards your CPE requirement.
 These materials must directly apply to the field of accounting and the board will determine how much credit is given.
 You can use published materials to count for up to one quarter of the total required CPE credits.
 Thus, any time you spend over 10 hours writing and researching a publication may not be counted.